arr-ai/arrai/docs/std-str.md

 ## `upper(s <: string) <: string`

-Returns the string `s` except all of the character is converted to its uppercase form.
+Returns the string `s` with all of the character converted to uppercase.

 Usage: